 The time has come for humanity to realize that the masculine mind and feminine emotions have evolved in symbiotic harmony to work together in cooperation.
 The cognitive mind has not evolved to control, manage, and regulate emotions.
 The cognitive mind must integrate with emotional awareness to understand the physiological health and well-being, or absence thereof, precipitated in the brain and body by its thoughts, memories, beliefs, imaginings, perceptions, and reasonings.
-Our educational institutions must empower our children with health, well-being, and successful decision-making prowess, not with a literary linguistics of emotionally driven behavior that demands cognitive control, but with cognitive-emotional symbiotic reprocessing of one's own mental activities using emotional awareness.
+Our educational institutions must empower our children with health, well-being, and successful decision-making prowess, not with a literary linguistics of emotionally driven behavior that demands cognitive control of emotional behavior.
+Our educational institutions must reestablish evolutionary, physiological, and philosophical order with cognitive-emotional symbiotic reprocessing of one's own disempowering, negative, emotionally bad-feeling mental activities towards empowering, positive, emotionally good-feeling cognitions by using emotional awareness.
 Meditation and mindfulness have a necessary evolved emotional aspect that must be awakened.
 Sports psychology must also integrate our evolved symbiotic nature of mind, body, emotions, and awareness and empower athletes not with mental toughness, but with mental discipline to spring off disempowering, emotionally bad-feeling cognitions and onto empowering, emotionally good-feeling cognitions that correlate with a strong, powerful, and balanced physiology of success.